Kourtney Kardashian and Travis Barker Unveil Their Wedding Photo Album - E! Online

 The post-nuptials shoot also gave a close-up look at Kourtney's outfit: a white minidress paired with a veil, a cross necklace and pointed-toe pumps.
 Travis sported a suit and sleek sunglasses for the magical moment.

-Celebrating the sweet milestone, Kourtney took to her Instagram Story on May 16 to show off a heart-shaped cookie cake that read "Mr and Mrs Barker" from Simon Huck and Phil Riportella.
+Celebrating the sweet milestone, Kourtney took to her Instagram Story on May 16 to show off a heart-shaped cookie cake that read "Mr + Mrs Barker" from Simon Huck and Phil Riportella.

 The Santa Barbara wedding came a month after Kourtney, 43, and Travis, 46, attempted to tie the knot in Las Vegas after attending the 2022 Grammys.
 Although they weren't able to obtain an official marriage license at the time, the lovebirds still had an unofficial ceremony at the One Love Wedding Chapel.
 Now, with an unofficial and an official wedding under their belts, all that's left to do is party!